joeybaker/remapify/README.md

 The arguments are the same as above.

 ## tests
 All tests are mocha.
-You can run them with either `npm test` or `mocha test`.
+You can run them with either `mocha test`.
+_NOTE: `npm test` is setup for Travis CI, it will not produce output locally._

 ## Changelog
 See `CHANGELOG.md`